hojimat/oldhomepage/pages/landing.md

 - simulating economic markets (including token-based markets)

-I also _tutor, but only graduate economics courses_.

 In the blog of this website I give a generic picture of works done and publish on related auxilliary topics, but not the work itself.
-Once you hire me I never publish the work I've done - you've paid me and it all belongs to you.

 <a name="works"></a><br>
 # Works